Contact Us | Search

 Final Summary of Project Activities

-This project, which ended as of August 31, 2019, was originally expected to last three years, but thanks to careful planning and leveraging of other support he obtained, the PI Dr. Kien was able to extend the project for almost five full years.
+This project was originally expected to last three years, but thanks to careful planning and leveraging of other support he obtained, the PI Dr. Kien was able to extend the project for almost five full years.
 He and his colleagues were able to expand on their original goals to accomplish more than anticipated, including with some additional support provided by a PEER discretionary supplement.
 Following is a list of key project outcomes by this productive team:

 • Undertook a stakeholder workshop, 12 focus group discussions, 125 in-depth key informant interviews, and 200 structured interviews (household surveys) in Tri Ton and Tinh Bien Districts of An Giang Province and Vinh Chau Town of Soc Trang Province.